khadija-ashraf/LeetCodePopular/src/a/corepatterns/backtrack/README.md

 > Combination is a special kind of all possible subset that has a size restriction.
 Any subset in a combination list must be of size-k.
 For example: items = {1,2,3};  k = 2;  list of combinations: [[1, 2], [1, 3], [2, 3]]

-Since we have a subset-size restrictions, therefore, while building a subset we can check if the current subset length meets the size restriction, if yes we include the subset in the result list otherwise move on.
-This is similar to walking in the maze, the restrictions is keep walking forward until you reach k-steps or hit a wall.
+Since we have a subset-size restrictions, therefore, while building a subset we can check if the `currentList` size meets the size restriction, if yes we add the `currentList` in the result list otherwise move on.
+This is similar to walking in the maze, the restriction means keep walking forward until you reach k-steps or hit a wall.

 > The class Leetcode78 for All Possbile Subsets is our base pattern for writing our combination backtracking function.